 Is it better to pan fry or bake tofu?

 Baking is by far better, or you can air fry it too.
 Both methods will get the crisp texture on the outside you really want.
-In a pan on your stovetop will certainly warm it and best if it were marinated.
-Just don’t expect to get any golden brown on the outside this way.
+In a pan on your stovetop will certainly warm it and best if it were marinated like our sweet and sour tofu recipe.
+Just don’t expect it to get as golden brown on the outside as this way.

 What to do to tofu before cooking?